-- By David FrancisDavid Francis is a staff writer for Foreign Policy, where he oversees FP's breaking news blog, The Cable.
+- By David FrancisDavid Francis is a senior reporter for Foreign Policy, where he covers international finance.
 An award-winning journalist, David has reported from all over Europe, Nigeria, Kenya, Mexico, and Afghanistan on terrorism, national security, the geopolitics of energy, global economics, and the European financial crisis.
 His work has been published in outlets including the Christian Science Monitor, the Financial Times Deutschland, Slate, and SportsIllustrated.com., Yochi Dreazen

 Yochi Dreazen is a Managing Editor for News at Foreign Policy.
 He is also writer-in-residence at the Center for a New American Security.
 His book about military suicide was published by Random House's Crown division in 2014.